Tam-Taro/SEL-Filtering-and-Sorting/README.md

 > [!IMPORTANT]
 > 1. My AIOStreams template *does not* include any catalogs.
 This is because many of us prefer AIOMetadata (separate addon from AIOStreams), so just scroll down to the [AIOMetadata section](https://github.com/Tam-Taro/SEL-Filtering-and-Sorting/tree/main?tab=readme-ov-file#%EF%B8%8F-whats-included-for-aiometadata) for all your metadata and catalog management needs.
 >
-> 2. While my AIOStreams template works on stable AIOStreams, I suggest nightly AIOStreams to receive the latest cool features immediately.
-You can choose a nightly AIOStreams as found on [this page](https://status.dinsden.top/status/stremio-addons).
-If selfhosting, change your container tag from :latest to :nightly, and do `docker compose up -d --force-recreate --pull always aiostreams`.
+> 2. While my AIOStreams template works on stable AIOStreams, I recommend a nightly jnstance as it is just as reliable as stable, plus it has lateat unreleased features.
+You can choose an AIOStreams as found on [this page](https://status.dinsden.top/status/stremio-addons).
+If selfhosting, make sure to set `SEL_SYNC_ACCESS=all` and `REGEX_FILTER_ACCESS=all` in your .env.
   <details>
         <summary>PS.
 I just switched to TorBox on their BF deal, so now I can share my code like everyone else woo!!
 For the best stremio experience, you need a debrid service, and TB is current top recommendation especially if you're like me, and like to share your stremio setup with family and friends. </summary></summary>